Beech101/Agentic-AI-Librarian-and-Analyser-Lease/Proof of Concept/README.md.txt

 3. Operational Efficiency (The Metrics)

-"The manual benchmark for this task is ~45 minutes per record.
+"The manual benchmark for this task is ~25 minutes per record.

     Throughput: This engine processes a full deep-audit in <20 seconds.

     Standardization: It automatically performs data normalization, converting messy human dates into ISO-standard DD/MM/YYYY and mapping ambiguous text into TRUE/FALSE booleans.

-    Result: We have achieved a 135x increase in processing velocity while eliminating manual transcription error."
+    Result: We have achieved a **x increase in processing velocity while eliminating manual transcription error."

 4. Scaling to "Agentic" Architecture